A Low-overhead Dilithium-NTT Architecture using Accelerated K-RED Modular Reduction Unit

 Abstract

 The increasing threat posed by quantum computers to classical cryptographic systems necessitates the adoption of post-quantum cryptographic (PQC) algorithms.
 CRYSTALS-Dilithium, a lattice-based digital signature scheme standardized by NIST, relies heavily on efficient polynomial multiplication using the number theoretic transform (NTT).
-This work presents a FPGA implementation of Dilithium-NTT, optimizing both the modular multiplication unit and memory access scheme.
-The modular multiplier leverages precomputed LUTs and an accelerated K-RED algorithm, achieving high performance with low resource overhead (111 LUTs, 137 FFs, and 02 DSPs at a frequency of 613 MHz).
+This work presents an FPGA implementation of Dilithium-NTT, optimizing both the modular multiplication unit and the memory access scheme.
+The modular multiplier leverages the data in LUTs and an accelerated K-RED algorithm, achieving high performance with low resource overhead (111 LUTs, 137 FFs, and 02 DSPs at a frequency of 613 MHz).
 The proposed NTT architecture employs a dual ping-pong memory access scheme, eliminating the need for BRAMs while utilizing LUTs for intermediate data storage.
-Implemented on Xilinx Zynq UltraScale+ ZCU104 and Artix-7 AC701 evaluation platforms, the design achieves a 14% improvement in the area-time product compared to state-of-the-art solutions, with 12% lower LUT usage with an advantage of 6% higher operating frequency.
-These results demonstrate a scalable and resource-efficient approach for deploying PQC primitives in constrained hardware environments.
+Implemented on the Xilinx Zynq UltraScale+ ZCU104 and Artix-7 AC701 FPGA prototyping platforms, the design achieves a 14% improvement in the area-time product compared to state-of-the-art solutions, with 12% lower LUT usage with an advantage of 6% higher operating frequency.
+These results demonstrate a scalable and resource-efficient approach for the deployment of PQC primitives in constrained hardware environments.